RaedAddala/Distributed-Systems-Course-Projects/Lab 2/README.md

 - `docker-compose up` to start all images and run the MySQL Server and the RabbitMQ Server
 - `docker-compose up <SERVICE-NAME>` to start only the desired image
 - `docker-compose down -v --rmi all --remove-orphans` to close the images and clean things up

+- in the Docker Desktop MySQL image, in order to connect to mysql shell use this: `mysql -u USERNAME -p`.
+- in order to see all databases `SHOW DATABASES;`.
+- in order to use one particular database: `USE database_name;`.